JacoZwarts/jacozwarts.github.io/_posts/2024-10-03-Hack-The-Box-SQL-Injection.md

 categories: [htbacademy]
 ---

+### Explore this detailed walkthrough of Hack The Box Academy's SQL Injection Fundamentals module.

 ><b>Overview:</b>
  Assess the web application and use a variety of techniques to gain remote code execution and find a flag in the / root directory of the file system.
 Submit the contents of the flag as your answer.
 <br/>